AI Meeting Notes: Summaries & Action Items.

 Step 2: Connect your calendar

-Most tools sync with Google Calendar or Outlook.
+Most tools sync with Google Calendar or Microsoft Teams and Outlook.
 Once connected, they automatically join your scheduled meetings — no manual setup per call.

 Important: Configure which meetings get recorded.
 You probably do not want AI recording every 1:1 or sensitive HR conversation.
 Most tools let you set rules: record all team standups, skip anything marked “private.”